Symbio-World/symbio/README.md

 ## Naming Conventions
 - packages are kebab-cased
 - file names must be camelCased or PascalCased
-  - React components are PascalCased
+- React components and types are PascalCased
 - files that return types are PascalCased
+- constants are UPPER_CASED
 - everything else is camelCased
 - `create...` to indicate a factory, it creates
 - `fetch...` to describe external calls
 - `scrape...` for extraction of data, i.e. retrieving data from html